iOS-updates-2018/Labs/Lab 7/README.md

 OBJECTIVES
 ===
-- help students practice TDD in Swift
+- Help students practice TDD in Swift
-- teach students how to build and use View Models
+- Teach students how to build and use View Models
-- give students experience with table views
+- Give students experience with table views
-- reinforce skills related to API handling and JSON
+- Reinforce skills related to API handling and JSON

 CONTENTS